davezuko/flux-introduction/README.md

 #### Redux
 **Recommended Viewing**
-  - [Dan Abramov - Live React](https://www.youtube.com/watch?v=xsSnOQynTHs#t=11m) - Links directly to 11m where Dan Abramov discusses how traditional Flux stores can be boiled down into reducers.
-He basically more elegantly describes everything I'm about to try to explain.
+  - [Dan Abramov - Live React](https://www.youtube.com/watch?v=xsSnOQynTHs#t=11m) - Links directly to the 11-minute timestamp where Dan Abramov discusses how traditional Flux stores can be simplified as reducers.
+Basically, he more elegantly describes everything I'm about to try to explain.

 Redux, or "reducers" + "flux", takes the original principles of flux but applies them in an even more purely functional manner.
 Traditional flux stores are responsible for emitting changes that components can listen to, and this allows state to be mutable.
 It also means that there is no singular, cohesive application state, but instead multiple top-level stores.
 The distinction might sound trivial, but it's not and here's why.

 First, let's recall the function signature for a reducer.
-You're familiar with the `[].reduce` function, right?
-If not, here's a refresher:
+If you're not already familiar with it, here's a refresher:

 ```js
 // (acc, val) -> val